If you’ve noticed rat sounds or signs of rat damage in your attic, you’re probably wondering what your next steps are.

 - Controlling rats requires a multi-faceted approach that focuses on sanitization, exclusion, and trapping.

 - If your DIY rat control efforts aren’t working, we recommend contacting a local pest removal company to get the infestation under control.

-8 Warning Signs of Rats in the Attic
+Signs of Rats in the Attic

 Need help determining if you have rats in your attic?
 Look for these signs:

 - Droppings.
 If you can get into your attic to inspect it, you may notice rat droppings on your rafters, eaves, or insulation.
 This is the most significant sign that you have a rat infestation.

 - Footprints.
 Attics tend to be dusty places, which makes it easy to spot rat footprints.
 If you’re unsure whether there are rats in your attic, sprinkle a light layer of baking soda and look for fresh tracks after a few days.

 - Smear and rub marks.
 Rats have poor eyesight, so they travel established routes.
 As they do, they’ll leave grease smears and rubs along walls, under rafters, or against items stored in the attic.

 - Urine smell.
 Rats urinate frequently, so significant infestations produce a strong smell of ammonia that becomes more pronounced over time.

 - Gnawing damage.
 Rats love to chew, and they’ll gnaw on anything they can find.
 Because rats have large incisors, gnaw damage can be severe, with holes measuring up to 2” or more in diameter, with rough, torn edges.
 If you notice chew marks on boxes, damage to clothing and textiles, or chewed wires or other items, it’s a sign that rats are living in your attic.